Sankhyalegend/movie-recommendation/README.md

 # movie-recommendation-system
-a simple movie selection system .
+a simple movie selection system using a self trainned ai .